 Perhaps you hear co-workers or friends talking about their investments and wonder how they got started and where they got the investment capital.
 You may wonder how they knew what investments to choose.
 Many people don't know where to start, so they never start at all.

 The vast amount of information about investing, the wide array of investment choices, and the risk are intimidating and can prevent you from taking those first steps.
 It doesn't have to be that way.
-You only need to know a few basics in order to begin investing in your future.
+You only need to know a few basics to begin investing in your future.

-This article also assumes you have an emergency fund of at least three months worth of basic living expenses (preferably six months worth) in case of a job loss, disability, etc. And finally, this article assumes that if your employer offers a 401(k) plan, you're maximizing your contribution and diversifying your investments in the plan.
+This article also assumes you have an emergency fund of at least three months worth of basic living expenses (preferably six months' worth) in case of a job loss, disability, etc. And finally, this article assumes that if your employer offers a 401(k) plan, you're maximizing your contribution and diversifying your investments in the plan.

-Where Do I Find the Money to Invest?
+Find the Money to Invest

-The first question for many people is "where do I get the money to invest?"
+The first question for many people is, "Where do I get the money to invest?"
 There are plenty of stock mutual funds that allow you to invest with $500 or less.
 Use your next bonus at work, or your income tax refund, or put in some overtime for extra cash.
 If you just can't come up with $500 to start your portfolio, many funds will allow you to skip the initial lump sum investment if you sign up for automatic monthly withdrawals of $25 to $50 from your checking account.